ruben2020/codequery/README.md

 * Case-insensitive, partial keyword search - wildcard search supported * and ?
 * Exact match search
 * Filter search results by file path
-* File viewer with syntax highlighting
+* File viewer with syntax highlighting, for UTF-8 encoded source files
 * Ability to open viewed file in an external editor or IDE
 * Visualization of function call graph and class inheritance based on search term
 * Visualization graphs can be saved to PNG or Graphviz DOT files